“I am moved to break the betrayal of my own silences and to speak from the burnings of my own heart.”

 “Some of us who have already begun to break the silence of the night have found that the calling to speak is often a vocation of agony, but we must speak.
 We must speak with all the humility that is appropriate to our limited vision, but we must speak.”

-King showed how an understanding of historical connectedness can inform our activism and vice versa by destroying the delusion of isolated history that fragments us from ourselves and each other.
-When we look at how our people’s history does not exist in isolation, but instead arises in dynamic relationship to multiple peoples’ histories, then we may find a basis for a deep solidarity that sustains movement building.
+By speaking out against the war, King widened our circles of compassion, destroying the delusion of isolated history that fragments us from ourselves and each other.
+When we look at how our people’s history does not exist in isolation, but instead arises in dynamic relationship to multiple peoples’ histories, then we may find a basis for a deep solidarity.
+When we look at how we all face the life threatening danger of this virus we may transcend our constructed borders and come together as one people with gentleness.